Bridging Wright-Fisher and Moran models: Introduction

 Several population genetics models that are more general than the Wright-Fisher and Moran model have been developed.
-They include the Karlin and McGregor model \cite{karlin1964direct, karlin1965direct} and the Chia and Watterson model \cite{chia1969demographic}.
-The latter considers a haploid population of fixed size $N$, where each individual reproduces independently, according to a specific distribution of offspring number.
+They include the Karlin and McGregor model \cite{karlin1964direct, karlin1965direct}, the Chia and Watterson model \cite{chia1969demographic}, and in the neutral case, the Cannings model~\cite{cannings1974latent}.
+The Chia and Watterson model considers a haploid population of fixed size $N$, where each individual reproduces independently, according to a specific distribution of offspring number.
 Then $r$ parents and $N-r$ offspring constitute the next generation, where $r$ is a random variable conditioned by the offspring population size.
-While this encompasses Wright-Fisher and Moran models as particular cases, Chia and Watterson \cite{chia1969demographic} indicated that ``there did not seem to be any \textit{continuity} [...]" between these two frameworks.
-Besides, as pointed out by Cannings \cite{cannings1973equivalence}, the Chia and Watterson model is rather complex since it involves the offspring distribution, the fraction of surviving offsprings, and the sampling of the new generation from the parent and the offspring populations.
+This encompasses Wright-Fisher and Moran models as particular cases.
+However, as pointed out by Cannings \cite{cannings1973equivalence}, the Chia and Watterson model is rather complex since it involves the offspring distribution, the fraction of surviving offsprings, and the sampling of the new generation from the parent and the offspring populations.
 It makes it hardly tractable, and to our knowledge, the mutant fixation probability has not been derived under this model.

+Here, we consider a simple and tractable case of the Chia and Watterson model, which bridges Wright-Fisher and Moran models.
+Specifically, we assume that a fraction of the population is updated at each discrete time step.

+Such intermediate updated fractions are relevant in many biological situations.
+For instance, bacterial populations can comprise a fraction of slow-growing persister cells \cite{balaban_bacterial_2004,levy_bet_2012,fisher_peristent_2017,levin-reisman_antibiotic_2017}.
+Under stress, some bacteria can also undergo sporulation \cite{veening_bet-hedging_2008}.
+Such bet-hedging strategies, where a fraction of the population is dormant, facilitate population survival to harsh environmental conditions, and exist beyond bacteria.
+For instance, in annual plants, only a fraction of seeds may germinate each year, while others stay dormant \cite{sarukhan_studies_1977,ellner_ESS_1985,hyatt_isdecreased_1998,evans_germ_2005, venable_bet_2007, gremer_bet_2014}.
+Besides, in a population where adults live for several years, with a reproduction season each year, and where mortality mainly arises from external factors such as infectious diseases or predation, the high mortality among young individuals results in an effective renewal of a fraction of the population during each reproductive season~\cite{sibly1997mortality, pike2008estimating}.
+Seed banks, where seeds are preserved and can yield offspring many generations later, can also give rise to complex partial generation overlaps~\cite{epling1960breeding, kaj2001coalescent, shoemaker2018evolution}.